 Are you seeking a fabric that creates professional-quality outfits, but without the need for tricky parts like lining, hemming, or finishing?
 Or are you looking to expand your repertoire into an interesting modern fabric?

-If this sounds like you, then it’s worth considering scuba fabric in your next project – even if you have no intention to explore the ocean depths!
+If this sounds like you, then it’s worth considering scuba fabric in your next project.

-But just what is scuba fabric?
+But just what is scuba dress material?
 What kinds of needles should you use, and where can you find a good pattern for scuba fabric?